SabrinaGiampaolo/CODA/README.md

 ## 👨‍💻 Todo
 - [ ] Training code of CODA based on OpenRLHF.
+- [ ] Release of JudgeModel finetuned on Qwen2.5-VL-72B.
 - [x] Inference code of CODA on ScienceBoard.
 - [x] Release of CODA-PLANER-TARS-32B.